boschrexroth/ctrlx-automation-sdk-ros2/simple-listener-dl-py/README.md

 Install the created snap on a ctrlX OS.

-TODO

 It publishes at the ROS 2 topic `MinimalPublisher`.

 The output can be checked with:

     sudo snap logs -f ros2-simple-talker

-## Build, install and test

-With following command you can combine the build, installation and test steps - here the target is a ctrlX CORE<sup>virtual</sup> with port forwarding.

-    ../../../public/scripts/build-upload-log-snap.sh -PF

 ## About